MediaTek-Labs/mt3620_m4_software/MT3620_M4_Sample_Code/BareMetal/MT3620_RTApp_BareMetal_MBOX/README.md

     1. Start Visual Studio.
 (Totally three Visual Studio instances for HLApp/RTAppA/RTAppB.)
     2. From **File** menu, select **Open > CMake...** and navigate to the folder that contains this sample.
     3. Select **CMakeList.txt** and then click **Open**.
-    4. Wait few seconds until Visual Studio finish create the project files.
+    4. Wait few seconds until Visual Studio finishes creating the project files.
     5. From **Build** menu, select **Build ALL (Ctrl+Shift+B)**.
     6. Repeat the above for RTAppA and RTAppB and HLApp.